jupyter/services/README.md

 global.WebSocket = WebSocket;
 ```

+See `examples/node` for an example of using an ES5 node script.

 Usage Examples
 --------------

 **Note:** This module is fully compatible with Node/Babel/ES6/ES5.
+The
+examples below are written in TypeScript using ES6 syntax.
 Simply
 omit the type declarations when using a language other than TypeScript.
+A translator such as Babel can be used to convert from ES6 -> ES5.

 **Kernel**